 |Common problems on local business websites||Most put off by a slow, “ugly” or non mobile friendly website.||Give higher priority than younger consumers for factors such as content and phone number.||The top four influential factors include content, phone number, prices, and proximity.|

 |How consumers prefer to contact a local business||Prefer to call or send an email rather than visit a store.||Like younger consumers, mid-life consumers prefer calls and emails over store visits.||The most likely to call up on phone and also the most interested in visiting a store in person.|

 A Smart Local Business Website is More Important than Ever

-From younger and mid-life consumers to older consumers, one thing that really makes a difference is a strong online presence of a local business.
-The upshot of the survey highlights the necessity for a local business owner to invest in a clear and smart websites to enhance the credibility of their businesses.
+From younger and “mid-life” consumers to older consumers, one thing that really makes a difference for a local business is a strong online presence.
+The upshot of the survey highlights the necessity for local business owners to invest in clear and smart websites to enhance the credibility of their businesses.
 So what makes a website “smart”?
 They bring the intuition and fluidity of mobile apps to the internet, creating an optimized experience, and they are fundamentally story-driven.

-How can a local business delight their website visitors and convert them into customers?
-Local businesses that truly listen to their consumers and respond quickly to ever-changing needs will succeed in establishing trustworthiness and building a win-win relationship with their consumers.
+How can local businesses delight their website visitors and convert them into customers?
+Local businesses that truly listen to their consumers and respond quickly to ever-changing needs will succeed in establishing trustworthiness and building win-win relationships.